Skip to Main Content

 Evaluating claims you find on web sites: C. Bias

-BIAS: Could the authors' bias have distorted the truth?
+BIAS: Could the authors' tendencies and preferences have distorted the truth?
 Have they misled us, consciously or unconsciously?

-The bias of an author is their preference for a particular outcome (or ideology) that may cause them to lose objectivity or fairness.
+The bias of an author is their preference (or unconscious tendency) for a particular outcome (or ideology) that may cause them to lose objectivity or fairness.
 Bias may result in false or misleading claims.

 Most bias is caused by a conflict of interest